bbsebb/ashs/deployment/README.md

 1. Check the logs using `docker-compose logs <service-name>`
 2. Verify that all services are running using `docker-compose ps`
 3. Ensure that the configuration files are correctly mounted in the containers
+4. For Nginx-related issues:
+   - Check Nginx logs: `docker-compose logs nginx`
+   - Verify that your hosts file is correctly configured
+   - Ensure that all services are healthy and accessible from within the Docker network
+   - Test direct access to services by temporarily re-enabling their port mappings